Perrie Edwards Beats Ex Zayn Malik At BRIT Awards, New Boyfriend By Her Side

 A post shared by Perrie Edwards ✌️???? (@perrieedwards) on

 However, Jesy Nelson and Leigh-Anne Pinnock, two other members of Little Mix, do not share Perrie’s views, as they both believe in hitting the gym and exercising to cope up with their breakups.
 Like most people, all four Little Mix band members have experienced romantic breakups in their lives, and each one has admitted that one of the best ways to work through their pain has been to rely on their friends and fellow band members.
-According to The Sun, Little Mix’s Jade Thirlwal revealed that each of the band member’s attitudes have enabled them to come out stronger after romantic breakups.
+According to The Sun, Little Mix’s Jade Thirlwal revealed that each of the band member’s attitudes has enabled them to come out stronger after romantic breakups.

 “I feel like whenever one of us splits from someone, we always have a post break-up glow going on.”